International Space Settlement Design Competition: History

 Sponsorship by The Boeing Company made continuation of an annual International Space Settlement Design Competitions possible.
 In 2001, the KSC venue of the competition was moved to more spacious facilities at the Kurt Debus Conference Center, operated by the KSC Visitor Complex.
 In 2005 this facility was unavailable due to a planned Space Shuttle flight, and alternate arrangements were made at hotels in Titusville.
 When a 2006 Space Shuttle flight made KSC facilities unavailable again, the competition's organizers decided to permanently move finalist competitions to the Gilruth Center at Johnson Space Center in Houston, Texas.
 The ISSDC has since returned to KSC as its primary venue for its finalist competition.

 Volunteer efforts that make the competition possible are contributed by members of Sections of the American Institute of Aeronautics and Astronautics in Texas and Orange County (California), the Society of Women Engineers in Texas, the Boeing Company, NASA JSC, and other entities in the area around JSC.

 In addition to SpaceSet at JPL, local events based on the Space Settlement Design Competition format have been conducted for NASA's Dryden Flight Research Center (Antelope Valley and Victor Valley, California), NASA Johnson Space Center (Houston, Texas), and NASA White Sands Test Facility (Las Cruces, New Mexico).

 The idea of a semi-finalist competition was first suggested by Mark Shaw from Brisbane.
 In 2004, advisers of a finalist team from Patiala asked if a competition could be conducted in Asia.
 Within months, procedures for the first-ever semi-finalist competition were developed by Gale and Edwards, with Abhishek Agarwal in India, and travel was arranged through a generous donation from The Boeing Company.
 The first semi-finalist competition was conducted at the American Center in Delhi in December 2004.
 Mark Shaw assembled a committee that conducted the first Australian semi-finalist competition in January 2007.
 Starting in 2008, the local JSC event was declared an ISSDC semi-final, and regional competitions selected finalists from Latin American and Eastern Europe.
 A semi-final for the UK and Western Europe was established in 2010.
 This has largely served to select UK students to form the UK and Western EU teams at the ISSDC final as of January 2020, due to the lack of regional competitions in Western Europe.
+In 2026 the first African team was sent to the competition.
+Representing South Africa, the team won their first time competing.

 In 2008, the competition was recognized with presentations of two awards to Gale.
 The National Space Society presented the Space Pioneer Award in the category of Educator.
 The Boeing Company presented the William Allen Cup for Exceptional Volunteer Service.